 - I am in charge of my life story.

 Getting into the habit of repeating these positive sentiments or a variation of them can help build upon core values learned during treatment.
-If none of these affirmations feel suitable to your recovery path, identify phrases and sayings that resonate with you personally and record them in a journal.
+If none of these affirmations feel suitable to your recovery path, identify phrases and sayings that resonate with you personally and record them in a journal or repeat them to yourself.
+Again, the most important part of your self-affirmation process is finding a mantra that works for you.

 Individuals struggling with AUD often understand that consistency is key.
 Being regimented in your recovery and establishing new daily habits to replace harmful ones is critical to sustained sobriety and preventing a slip or relapse.